Unpaid Leaves of Absence (Instructional)

 ** In addition, a candidate for elective public office may request a leave for the period of his or her campaign for office.

-*** Michigan state legislators are prohibited by the State’s Constitution from simultaneously being on a leave of absence from a public employer.
+*** Michigan state legislators are prohibited by the State’s Constitution from simultaneously being on an unpaid leave of absence from a public employer.